CompilerErrorRBX/Alpha-Changelogs/Survival Update.md

 - **Rebalance Map Layout**:
   - Adjust points of interest (POIs) to encourage movement across the entire map.
   - Place key crafting components or blueprints in less-visited areas to drive exploration.
-- **Dynamic Events**:
-  - Implement dynamic events such as random airdrops, wildlife migrations, or temporary crafting boosts in specific areas.

 ## 5. Gameplay Mechanics Adjustments
 **Goal**: Increase the challenge and realism of survival mechanics.
 - **Movement Speed Penalties**:
   - Apply penalties during crafting, healing, or other actions to add risk during these activities.
-- **Combat Adjustments**:
-  - Tweak weapon handling, recoil, and accuracy to create a more balanced combat experience.
 - **Durability Changes**:
   - Introduce permanent durability loss mechanics for weapons and items.
   - Allow destroyed items to be recycled into scrap materials.